IBS 101: What is IBS-U?Published on Friday, March 11, 2022 by

 - Increased motility in the gastrointestinal tract (GI tract) can lead to diarrhea and decreased motility in the GI tract can lead to constipation.
 Additionally, people with IBS can experience abdominal spasms that cause abdominal pain.

 - Increased GI sensitivities

 - People who suffer from IBS may have increased nerve sensitivity in their gut which leads to more discomfort and pain with gas and stool.

 - Altered gut bacteria

 - With small intestinal bacterial overgrowth, there is an increase in the number and type of bacteria in the upper GI tract.
 Furthermore, over the past several years, there has been more research conducted to discover the impact of the gut microbiome on IBS.

 - For example: The enteric nervous system (ENS) in your gut controls digestion and if there is a disruption from the ENS nerve cells in your GI tract to your brain, there can be signals sent to your central nervous system (CNS) that may trigger some serious emotional and mood changes.

 IBS is a chronic disorder that can last for years for some people.
-Additional diagnostic criteria that could be used to determine if you have IBS-U is:
+Additional diagnostic criteria that could be used to determine if you have IBS-U are: